brunorosilva/plotly-calplot/README.md

 This plot is a very similar to the contribuitions available on Github and Gitlab profile pages and to [Calplot](https://github.com/tomkwok/calplot) - which is a pyplot implementation of the calendar heatmap, thus it is not interactive right off the bat.

-The first mention I could find of this plot being made with plotly was in [this forum post](https://community.plotly.com/t/colored-calendar-heatmap-in-dash/10907/16) and it got my attention as something it should be easily available to anyone.
+The first mention I could find of this plot being made with plotly was in [this forum post](https://community.plotly.com/t/colored-calendar-heatmap-in-dash/10907/16) and it got my attention as something that should be easily available to anyone.

 # Installation
 ``` bash